 - KitesBallsLadders (she used rope ones, but many modern slides and jungle gyms have great ladders).

 Trampolines-the original was a swing with a long bottom that kept the legs straight-the child would literally bounce off the walls.
 She wanted to make their knees strong.

 - Low balance beams with a railing for a young child to walk sideways.

-- Plastic ball with string attached (you can drill a hole and put in a butterfly anchor with string) hung from ceiling to hit with hand or a paddle.
+Plastic ball with a string attached (you can drill a hole and put in a butterfly anchor with string) hung from the ceiling to hit with a hand or a paddle.

 - Round stairs that are marked with a pattern for a child to practice going up and down the stairs in a straight line.

 - Stairs with a loft and a slide on the other side.

 - Tree houses with laddersSwimmingCyclingMonkey bars or jungle gyms

 Montessori did not require a gymnasium for preschool children, though she was at first criticized for providing them.
 The main physical activities should be the ones that a child could do later in life, such as hiking, swimming, and cycling.